Jeremy Burge: Public speaking

-Burge claimed to "relax and enjoy it [World Emoji Day] at least once" in 2022, after stepping down from Emojipedia.

 Personal life

 Burge was born in Western Australia, and educated at Assumption College, Kilmore before graduating from Deakin University.
 In 2019 Burge moved onto a 53 ft narrowboat named Dottie M and gained popularity on TikTok with viral videos navigating rivers and canals of the United Kingdom.

 In 2024, Burge told the Sydney Morning Herald he was splitting his time living between the UK and Melbourne, Australia.

 Burge was caught in a power outage in Wallingford, UK, in 2025.